paulsunday/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 6. The shortest distance between two points is a straight line
 8. You are so much sunshine in every square inch
 8. You are so much sunshine in every square inch
+9. Fizz-Buzz
+10. Triangles
+11. The problem of distinguishing prime numbers from composite numbers and of resolving the latter into their prime factors is known to be one of the most important and useful in arithmetic
+12. Numbers have life; they're not just symbols on paper